-11. Unpinning a tile from the Start Screen (aka Pinned Screen) or the Taskbar is not uninstalling it.
+13. Unpinning a tile from the Start Screen or the Taskbar is not uninstalling it.

 Unpinning tiles means that they'll be hidden from the Start screen or the Taskbar but will still be accessible in the Apps view.
 Uninstalling them, however, will remove them from your computer completely.
-The good news is that many of these modern apps can simply be re-downloaded from the Windows Store if you ever change your mind later on.
+The good news is that many of these apps can simply be re-downloaded from the Windows Store if you ever change your mind later on.

-If you uninstall a legacy program (a program that predates Windows 8 or Windows 10), you will need to download and reinstall it from the Internet or a disk just like in previous editions of Windows.
+If you uninstall a legacy program (a program that predates Windows 8 or Windows 10), you will need to reinstall it from the Internet or a disk just like in previous editions of Windows.

-12. To keep things tidy, uninstall apps that you don't use.
+14. To keep things tidy, uninstall apps that you don't use.